 - For another delicious plant based, paleo cookie recipe, try these vegan brownie cookies.
 They’re chewy and fudgy and so easy to make.

-- Or try these vegan oatmeal raisin cookies.
+- Or try these plant-based oatmeal cookies.
 They have crispy edges and are perfect as an after school snack or for dessert.

-- These vegan gluten free peanut butter cookies are flourless and refined sugar free.
+- These nutritious peanut butter cookies are flourless and refined sugar free.
 They’re perfect as an after school snack or for dessert.

 Maple Walnut Cookies